ncatlab/nlab-content/pages/9/9/9/0/999/content.md

 ## Subtleties and different meanings
+ {#SubtletiesAndDifferentMeanings}

-One has to be careful about the following variations on this theme.
+One has to be careful about the following variations of the theme of compactness.

 ### Compactness in additive categories